kawansoft/aceql-http-client-python/README.md

 ## AceQL Server side compatiblity

-This  SDK version is compatible with AceQL HTTP server side v5.0.2+.
+This  SDK version is compatible with AceQL HTTP server side v6.2+.
+It requires version 8.0+ in order to use batch commands.

 ## Installation